cpiccirilli1/FlowersBSKY/README.md

 - "searchlist": "needs to be path/to/file",  -This is a list of terms used for searches.
 Terms are randomly chosen by function
 - "searchterm_err_use": "True", -Want to use a search term error list?
 Can only be "True" or "False"
 - "searchterm_err": "needs to be path/to/file",   -Path to error term list
 - "static_term": "Flower"   -Want to search the same term all the time?
 Here is where we put it.

+## Additional notes.

+- path to settings.json needs to be determined before running the script in the loadsettings() function.
+- This script was meant to be run with a task scheduler or chronjob.
+If you would like to help make it a service or Daemon please let me know.
+-